-PRACT ICAL COMPONENT OF IPCC Sl.NO Experiments 1 Testing of cement: Consistency, fineness, setting time, 2 Specific Gravity, Soundness and strength of cement 3 Testing of fine aggregate: Specific Gravity, sieve analysis and zoning, bulking of fine 4 aggregate, bulk density, silt content.
+SI.NO Experiments 1 Testing of cement: Consistency, fineness, setting time, 2 Specific Gravity, Soundness and strength of cement 3 Testing of fine aggregate: Specific Gravity, sieve analysis and zoning, bulking of fine 4 aggregate, bulk density, silt content.
 5 Testing of coarse aggregate: Specific Gravity, sieve analysis, bulk density, flakiness index, 6 elongation index, water absorption & moisture content, soundness of aggregate.
-7 Concrete Mix design by IS code method as per 10262-2019 & 456-2000, DOE method.
-8 Demonstration of Testing of concrete cube of specified strength 9 Demonstration of Testing of concrete beam for pure bending e outcomes (Course Skill Set): At the e end of the course, the student will be able to: Relate material characteristics and their influence on microstructure of concrete.
-Distinguish concrete behaviour based on its fresh and hardened properties.
-Illustrate proportioning of different types of concrete mixes for required fresh and hardened properties using professional codes.
-Select a suitable type of concrete based on specific application.
-Assess ment Details (both CIE and SEE) eightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Exam (SEE) is 50%. inimum passing mark for the CIE is 40% of the maximum marks (20 marks out of 50) and for the inimum passing mark is 35% of the maximum marks (18 out of 50 marks).
-A student shall be
+7 Concrete Mix design by IS code method as per 10262- 2019 & 456-2000, DOE method.
+8 Demonstration of Testing of concrete cube of specified strength 9 Demonstration of Testing of concrete beam for pure bending Course outcomes (Course Skill Set): At the e end of the course, the student will be able to: Relate material characteristics and their influence on microstructure of concrete.
+Distinguish concrete behaviour based on its fresh and hardened properties. illustrate proportioning of different types of concrete mixes for required fresh and hardened properties Select a suitable type of concrete based on specific application Δεερεε ment Details (both CIF and SFF) The wa pightage of Continuous Internal Evaluation (CIE) is 50% and for Semester End Evam (SEE) is 50% The m inimum passing mark for the CIE is 40% of the maximum marks (20 marks out of 50) and for the SEE m inimum passing mark is 35% of the maximum marks (18 out of 50 marks).
+A student shall be deeme d to have satisfied the academic requirements and earned the credits allotted to each subject/ course if the student secures a minimum of 40% (40 marks out of 100) in the sum total of the CIE